stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 **Default**: false

 ### `--enable-scene-sync`

+*New in 0.12.0*

-Enable the creating of Hue scenes that always match the state of a scheduled room or zone.
+Enables the creation of Hue scenes that always match the state of a scheduled room or zone.
+Currently only available when connected to a Hue bridge.

 **Default**: false

 ### `--scene-sync-name`

+*New in 0.12.0*

-The name of the synced scene.
-Related to `--enable-scene-sync`'`.
+Specifies the name of the synced scene.
+Used with --enable-scene-sync.

 **Default**: `HueScheduler`

-### `--scene-sync-interpolation-interval`
+### `--scene-sync-interval`

+*New in 0.12.0*

-The interval for syncing interpolated states to scenes in minutes.
-Related to `--enable-scene-sync`.
+Sets the interval (in minutes) for syncing interpolated states to scenes.
+Used with --enable-scene-sync.

 **Default**: `2` minutes